-- 6. The use of deadly force by sworn personnel should not create a danger to the public that outweighs the benefits of its use. - 7.
-Sworn personnel shall not fire a warning shot unless there is justification to use deadly force and should ensure that: - a.
-There are no bystanders in the line of fire or who could move into the line of fire; and - The backstop is reasonably likely to contain or stop the discharged bullet. - 8.
+- a.
+There are no bystanders in the line of fire or who could move into the line of fire; and - b.
+The backstop is reasonably likely to contain or stop the discharged bullet. - 8.
 Facts unknown to sworn personnel at the time deadly force is used cannot be considered in determining whether the involved personnel acted in conformity with this policy. - Investigations of uses of force resulting in death shall be forwarded to the county prosecutor in the county in which the incident occurred.
 That prosecutor will determine if the case will be presented to a grand jury.